Chicken Little (2005 film): Box office

-In its opening weekend, Chicken Little grossed $40 million and debuted at #1, being the first Disney animated film to do so since Dinosaur.
-It also managed to claim #1 again in its second week of release, earning $31.7 million, beating Sony's sci-fi family film, Zathura.
+In its opening weekend, Chicken Little grossed $40 million and beat out Jarhead and Saw II to rank #1, being the first Disney animated film to do so since Dinosaur.
+It also managed to earn $31.7 million and claim #1 again in its second week of release, beating Sony's sci-fi family film, Zathura, as well as Derailed and Get Rich or Die Tryin'.
 The film grossed $135.4 million in North America, and $179 million in other countries, for a worldwide total of $314.4 million.

 This reversed the slump that the company had been facing since 2000, during which time it released several films that underperformed, most notably Fantasia 2000 (1999), Atlantis: The Lost Empire (2001), Treasure Planet (2002), and Home on the Range (2004).